google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 ## TL;DR {: .hide-from-toc }

 * Always use https:// URLs when loading resources on your page.
-* Use the <code>Content-Security-Policy-Report-Only</code> header to monitor mixed content errors on your site.
+* Use the `Content-Security-Policy-Report-Only` header to monitor mixed content errors on your site.
-* Use the <code>upgrade-insecure-requests</code> CSP directive to protect your visitors from insecure content.
+* Use the `upgrade-insecure-requests` CSP directive to protect your visitors from insecure content.

 ## Find and fix mixed content